patmejia/hello-private-ChatGPT/test.md

 Prompt:

 ```
-Summarize the story in 3 bullet points, each with 7 words and nothing else.
+Summarize the story in 3 bullet points, each point with 5 words and nothing else.
 End with "something new" if understood.
 Ready?
 Go!
 ```

 The above is a test against actual ChatGPT-3.5.